parulbansal16/multi-tenant-poc/README.md

 }'

-Issue:
-it will store data in table according to tenant header but request will stuck it need to be fixed. if you cancel the request and run a get api it will return result according to tenant passed in header.
+it will store and return data in tables according to tenant header.

-for now master database properties are hardcoded in the code.